 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for flexible scheduling: MDLIVE | Skip to review

 - Best for collaborative care: Amwell | Skip to review

-- Best to choose your psychiatrist: Doctor on Demand | Skip to review
+- Best for choosing your own psychiatrist: Doctor on Demand | Skip to review

-- Best for à la carte appointments: LiveHealth Online | Skip to review
+- Best for a la carte appointments: LiveHealth Online | Skip to review

 - Best for local care: Teladoc | Skip to review